Prime Rate

 The Psychology of Financial Panic

 When a setback hits, your brain goes into overdrive.
 You start catastrophizing.
 You convince yourself that all your budgeting and saving meant nothing.
 This is completely normal — but it’s also misleading.
-According to NerdWallet, nearly 74% of Americans experienced a financial setback in the past year.
+According to NerdWallet’s financial setback recovery research, nearly 74% of Americans experienced a financial setback in the past year.
 You’re not alone, and you’re not failing.

 The emotional response to money trouble often causes more damage than the setback itself.
 People abandon their budgets entirely.
 They stop contributing to retirement accounts.
 They rack up credit card debt out of frustration.
 These reactions turn a temporary problem into a long-term one.
 Recognizing this pattern is the first step toward breaking it.